Yarnemeuris/mini-mixer/README.md

 # mini-mixer
 A small passive audio mixer.
 With 3 stereo input and a speaker and headphone output.
+Made with easyeda pro.

 ## schematic